yokuha/activity-journal/README.md

 You'll obviously need access to an account at https://intervals.icu – preferably your own or one of your client.

-In addition, you need a current Python installation with common packages, most noteworthy are probably
+In addition, you need a current Python installation with common packages, see `pyproject.toml` for details.

-* json
+# Usage

-* matplotlib
+Get your activities from i.icu and add them to your local database running `iicu-activity-journal-update-data -h`.

-* mdUtils
+Create a PDF file of the data using `iicu-activity-journal-create`; this script creates a markdown file of the data.
+It can also pass this through `pandoc`, using `LaTeX` to produce a PDF, which are thus necessary to obtain a PDF.
+The markdown file is always generated.

-* requests
+Run these scripts with `-h` options to obtain some basic help and a list of options.

 # Further comments